JLoewy/JLActionSheet/README.md

 showFromBarItem: onViewController<br><br>

 <u>Block Support</u><br>
 Block support is available for JLActionSheet.
 You can set two different block variables, clickedButtonBlock and didDismissBlock.
-Blocks are given a higher priority since they have to explicitly be set, i.e. when their block gets set it gets called instead of its related delegate method.
+Blocks are given a higher priority since they have to explicitly be set, i.e. when their block gets set it gets called instead of its related delegate method.<br>
-setClickedButtonBlock:
+setClickedButtonBlock:<br>
-setDidDismissBlock:
+setDidDismissBlock:<br>

 <u>To Do</u><br>
 (1) When showing from a barbuttonitem your JLActionSheet needs to be an instance variable<br>